How long is the MPH Program?

 Do you accept part-time students?

-The PhD Program accepts only full-time students.
+The PhD Program accepts primarily full-time students and will consider applicants who wish to have a part-time student status.
 The MPH program accepts part-time students; however, due to the variety of times that MPH program courses are offered (during the daytime as well as in the evening), some part-time students experience difficulty flexing their schedules to attend some classes, particularly if they work full-time.
 In addition, all students are required to complete a 180-hour internship, and this requirement can present a challenge to students who work full-time.
 Applicants who plan to be part-time students should carefully consider class schedules and related program requirements and their work schedule.
 Those with flexible work schedules have been most successful in attending MPH courses that are offered at varying times across a week.
 The majority of MPH students are enrolled full-time, and most work, but typically in part-time positions.

 Is the program accredited?

 VCU's MPH Program has been fully accredited since 1996 by the Council on Education for Public Health (CEPH), which accredits schools of public health and graduate public health programs outside schools of public health.
-The most recent accreditation was awarded in July 2014 for seven years.
+The MPH program is accredited through 2022.
 The PhD in Epidemiology Program is accredited through the overall University accreditation through the Southern Association of Colleges and Schools.

 Do you have an open house/information session?